CouncilofLorien/counciloflorien.github.io/docs/the-one-rulesbook.md

 Normally, during play, each of your cards is placed on the playing surface so that its top is towards your opponent and its bottom is towards you.
 During play certain cards must be “tapped” when they are used—this is a record keeping mechanism to keep track of card usage.
 To tap a card, rotate it 90˚ so that it is turned sideways—to untap a card, rotate it back 90˚ to its normal position.

-When one of your characters is wounded, his card is placed with its top towards you (i.e., rotated 180˚ from an untapped position).
+When one of your characters is wounded, their card is placed with its top towards you (i.e., rotated 180˚ from an untapped position).
 All restrictions to tapped characters also apply to wounded characters.

 {: .note }
-> **Note:** At any given time during play, each character in play must be in one of the three "states:" he must be either untapped, tapped, or wounded.
+> **Note:** At any given time during play, each character in play must be in one of the three "states:" they must be either untapped, tapped, or wounded.
 >
 > **Clarification:** A tapped (or wounded) character can perform any action that does not require the character to tap.
-For example, a tapped (or wounded) character can move normally, he can fight with a penalty (if the attacker chooses him as the target of a strike), he can transfer items, etc. A tapped (or wounded) character may **not** tap to acquire an item, to influence a faction, to play a card requiring that he tap, etc.<br>Items and characters tap independently.
+For example, a tapped (or wounded) character can move normally, they can fight with a penalty (if the attacker chooses him as the target of a strike), they can transfer items, etc. A tapped (or wounded) character may **not** tap to acquire an item, to influence a faction, to play a card requiring that they tap, etc.<br>Items and characters tap independently.

 ### UNIQUE & “MAY NOT BE DUPLICATED” CARDS